karthik-sundaram/STAT-689--Statistical-Computations/README.md

 # STAT-689--Statistical-Computations </br>
 <b>Graduate school course</b> </br>
 <b>Course content:</b> <br/>
-• Getting Started Downloading and setting up R and python.
-The basic syntax of each language including function creation and important packages (e.g. numpy).<br/>
+• The syntax of each language R and Python including function creation and important packages.
 Jupyter notebooks and version control with git.
 The importance of vectorization.
 C/C++ versus R/python for loops.
 Timing code.
 Calling R from python and vice versa.
 Generating pseudo–random numbers.<br/>
 • Linear Regression and Matrix Inversion Sweeping and the Cholesky decomposition for determining linear regression parameter fits.
 Implementations in R and